 Sales competencies defined in terms of knowledge, abilities, skills, mindset, and motivators.

-This sales competence model described by the following nineteen sales competencies has been developed to guide the design of SalesSense assessments and sales training programmes.
+The sales competence model described by the nineteen sales competencies listed below has been developed to guide the design of SalesSense assessments and sales training programmes.

 1. Answering Common Customer Questions - Expertise, knowledge of value and proof points, skills